 Protect Camera and Binoculars.

-Protect your Mobile – Cell Phone:
+Have & Protect your Mobile – Cell Phone:

 Keep your Mobile Cell-Phone in your pocket and do not carry it in your hands.
-If you carry it in your hands, someone may take a cigarette burn your hand and you drop the phone when pain strikes and it is gone.
+If you take it in your hands, someone may burn your hand with a cigarette.
+The result is that you drop the phone and it is taken.

 Do not put in on a table in a restaurant or bar since again someone might just come and grab it – Stay on the safe side.